penguintutor/matrix-display-images/README.md

 This is designed for non-interlaced png images.
 It can be used to display a single image, or a series of images.
 It can also be run in server mode, allowing the configuration file to be updated during run time which will trigger a new series of images.

+Also see the subdirectory matrix-messages which includes Python code for updating the configuration file to automatically update the images based on date or time.

+## Under development
+This code is currently in an early stage and is under active development.
+It may not work correctly (or at all).
+Please check the git log and this README file for details of progress.
+You may also want to look for official announcements [PenguinTutor on YouTube](https://www.youtube.com/c/PenguinTutor) or [@PenguinTutor on Twitter](https://twitter.com/penguintutor)

 ## Install